PyFstat/PyFstat/joss-paper/paper.md

 are covered,
-and in addition to the $\mathcal{F}$-statistic, an additional detection statistic that is more robust against single-detector noise artifacts
+and in addition to the $\mathcal{F}$-statistic, an additional detection statistic that is more robust against single-detector noise artifacts [@Keitel:2013wga] is also supported.
-@Keitel:2013wga
-is also supported.
-However, *PyFstat* does not compete with the sophisticated grid setups and semi-coherent algorithms implemented in various LALSuite programs.
+However, `PyFstat` does not compete with the sophisticated grid setups and semi-coherent algorithms implemented in various LALSuite programs.
-As discussed below, the main scientific use cases for *PyFstat* at the time of publication are for the MCMC exploration of small parameter-space regions and for the long-duration transient case
+As discussed below, the main scientific use cases for `PyFstat` at the time of publication are for the MCMC exploration of small parameter-space regions and for the long-duration transient case.

 Additional helper classes, utility functions and internals are included to

-- handle the Short Fourier Transform (SFT) data format popularly used for CW searches in LIGO data;
+- handle the common Short Fourier Transform (SFT) data format for LIGO data;
 - simulate artificial data with noise and signals in them;
-- plotting.
+- plot results.

-*PyFstat* was first described in @Ashton:2018ure which remains the main reference for the MCMC-based analysis implemented in the package.
+`PyFstat` was first described in @Ashton:2018ure which remains the main reference for the MCMC-based analysis implemented in the package.
-The extension to transient signals, which uses pyCUDA for speedup, is discussed in detail in @Keitel:2018pxz .
+The extension to transient signals, which uses `PyCUDA` [@Kloeckner:2012pyc] for speedup, is discussed in detail in @Keitel:2018pxz .
-Most of the underlying LALSuite functionality is accessed through SWIG wrappings [@Wette:2020air] though some parts, such as the SFT handling, is as of the writing of this paper still called through stand-alone `lalapps` executables, though a backend migration to pure SWIG usage is planned for the future.
+Most of the underlying LALSuite functionality is accessed through SWIG wrappings [@Wette:2020air] though for some parts, such as the SFT handling, we still (as of the writing of this paper) call stand-alone `lalapps` executables.
+Completing the backend migration to pure SWIG usage is planned for the future.

-The source of *PyFstat* is hosted on [GitHub](https://github.com/PyFstat/PyFstat/).
+The source of `PyFstat` is hosted on [GitHub](https://github.com/PyFstat/PyFstat/).
 This repository also contains an automated test suite and a set of introductory example scripts.
 Issues with the software can be submitted through GitHub and pull requests are always welcome.
-Documentation in html and pdf formats is available from https://readthedocs.org/projects/pyfstat/ and installation instructions can be obtained both from there and from the project's [README](https://github.com/PyFstat/PyFstat/blob/master/README.md) file.
+Documentation in html and pdf formats is available from [readthedocs.org](https://readthedocs.org/projects/pyfstat/) and installation instructions can be obtained both from there and from the project's [README](https://github.com/PyFstat/PyFstat/blob/master/README.md) file.